This post may contain affiliate links.

 Learn how to make stovetop popcorn perfectly in just 3 steps!
 It’s the best way to prepare popcorn and is ready in less than 10 minutes.
 Plus, you can customize it with your favorite seasonings.

 I started popping popcorn on the stove in elementary school with our family’s Whirly Pop.
 It was a staple weeknight dinner paired with hunks of cheese and Honeycrisp apples.
-Now it’s a staple game day snack—something we can all nervously munch on.
-It’s a quick, healthy, and affordable snack for the family that’s made in less than 10 minutes.
+Now it’s a staple game day snack—something we can all nervously munch on while watching our team inevitably lose.

 Why You Should Make Popcorn on the Stove